mindgruve/mg-reverse-proxy/README.md

 ## Use Cases
 Content heavy sites are a good candidate for MG-Reverse-Proxy.
 You can customize the cacheability of the responses by setting cache headers in your application or configuring your cache adapter (described below).
+You can use MG-Reverse-Proxy in situations where you want to speed up your application, but installing a dedicated Caching solution like Varnish might not be posible or available.
+In contrast, MG-Reverse-Proxy is written in PHP which might be easier deploy than Varnish for some clients.

 ## Cache Adapters
 Configuration of MG-Reverse-Proxy is handled through cache adapters.
-Included in the source code is an adapter for WordPress, but you can write your own by implementing the CacheAdapterInterface.
+Included in the source code is a generic adapter, and one for WordPress.
+You can write your own by implementing the **CacheAdapterInterface**.

 ## Stores
 Symfony HTTPCache has the concept of a cache store.
 By default, this is a local directory on the file system.